guga10gustavo/ESOF/README.md

 # For learning purposes

-Some project for learnning HTML/CSS
+Some project for learning HTML/CSS